Climate and Average Weather Year Round in Atlantic City New Jersey, United States

 Atlantic City experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.0 months, from June 3 to October 1, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
-The muggiest day of the year is August 2, with muggy conditions 68% of the time.
+The month with the most muggy days in Atlantic City is July, with 19.3 days that are muggy or worse.

 The least muggy day of the year is February 25, when muggy conditions are essentially unheard of.